 Solar hydronic/thermal technology uses an evacuated tube collector system situated on a roof.
 Sun shining on the solar collectors heats a special fluid within the tubes.
-The fluid is then pumped into heat exchange coils in a heavily insulated storage tank.
+The fluid then pumps into heat exchange coils in a heavily insulated storage tank.

 The heat exchange coils, strategically placed to ensure maximum efficiency, heat the water in the tank where it can be held for several days at suitable temperatures if weather conditions are unfavourable.
 Back up electric or gas booster systems can also ensure ongoing hot water.

-The hot water can then circulated throughout a building on a continual basis, ensuring hot water is always immediately available, without the long wait usually experienced with standard hot water systems.
+The hot water can then circulate throughout a building on a continual basis, ensuring hot water is always immediately available.
+Without the long wait usually experienced with standard hot water systems.

-The hot water can also be piped through radiators installed in strategic locations throughout a building to provide heating or through pipes situated under the floor, providing a gentle, radiant warmth.
-Bypass systems allow for this space heating aspect to be switched off when temperature levels inside a building are optimum and can also be adapted for cooling purposes.
+The hot water can also pipe through radiators installed in strategic locations throughout a building to provide heating or through pipes situated under the floor, providing a gentle, radiant warmth.
+Bypass systems allow for this space heating aspect to switch off when temperature levels inside a building are optimum.It can also undergo adaptation for cooling purposes.

 Given the superior heating process and advanced insulation, large volumes of hot water can be economically and cleanly generated and stored for days in low light conditions using a solar hydronics system.